akazukin5151/atupp/README.md

 target/release/clip_pp tokyo > ../data/tokyo_pp.csv
 ```

-It reads the entire pp file into memory, then process parts of the file in parallel across multiple CPUs.
-To avoid accumulating a potentially huge result, it is better to write them immediately.
+It reads the entire population point file into memory, then splits up the file to process the bits in parallel across multiple CPUs.
+To avoid accumulating a potentially huge result, it writes the results immediately after calculating it.
 To simplify things, writing is done by printing to stdout instead of writing to a file.
 Use a UNIX pipe to divert stdout to a file.
+Rust already uses a mutex when writing to stdout, so there are no race conditions.

-These are rust programs in parallel (the first two rows).
-For comparison, these are the timings for serial and python.
+This is the first step that takes significant time (28 minutes for Tokyo).
+The time complexity is O(m), where m is the number of population points.
+Technically the city boundaries are multi-polygons so every polygon is compared, but in practice the number of population points dominates and it is always possible to dissolve the multi-polygons into one.

 ## Reproject stations and population points into WGS84, Pseudo-Mercator, EPSG:3857